dxw/playbook/playbook.md

 - Our clients trust us to host content that is not public, like upcoming announcements and discussions made as part of formulating new policy.
 This is not our information to be open about, and it's very important to keep it confidential.
 - We also hold some personal data about and/or on behalf of our clients.
 We never share any of this data, including contact details.
 See also: [data protection](#data-protection).
-- We are sometimes sent documents that are [protectively marked](#protective-marking-scheme), and we have a protective marking scheme of our own.
+- We are sometimes sent documents that are [protectively marked](#protective-marking-scheme), and we have a scheme of our own.
 Information in these documents is confidential.
 - Information about work that is currently being procured (whether we are bidding or not) and any other information that could damage the commercial interests of a client or supplier

 If you want to talk about something, and you're not sure if it's confidential, play it safe: ask a colleague.